 Picnic areas and restaurant dining tables

 To ensure space for social distancing, all guests must reserve a ticket for a specific date and entry time.
+Tickets must be reserved in advance of your visit.
 Before you make a reservation, please read the guidelines above.

 We are upgrading our ticket servers to accommodate the high demand for tickets.
 You may experience delays when purchasing tickets.
 Thank you for your patience as we improve our system!